rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "Apollo Client Optimistic UI in React" "react-apollo-client-optimistic-ui" %}}

 We've covered the basics, so now it's time for the advanced topics.
 One of those topics is the optimistic UI with React Apollo, which makes everything onscreen more synchronous.
 For instance, when liking a post on Twitter, the like appears immediately.
 As developers, we know there is a request that sends the information for the like to the Twitter backend.
-This request is asynchronous and and doesn't resolve immediately with a result.
+This request is asynchronous and doesn't resolve immediately with a result.
 The optimistic UI immediately assumes a successful request and mimics the result of such request for the frontend so it can update its UI immediately, before the real response arrives later.
 With a failed request, the optimistic UI performs a rollback and updates itself accordingly.
 Optimistic UI improves the user experience by omitting inconvenient feedback (e.g. loading indicators) for the user.
 The good thing is that React Apollo comes with this feature out of the box.

 In this section, you will implement an optimistic UI for when a user clicks the watch/unwatch mutation you implemented in a previous exercise.
 If you haven't, it's time to implement it now, or you can substitute it with the star or unstar mutation.
 Either way, completing the optimistic UI behavior for all three mutations is the next exercise.
 For completeness, this is a possible implementation of the watch mutation as a button next to the "Star"/"Unstar" buttons: